 Like other Safeway-owned chains, Vons sells its parent company's lines of dairy products and other private-label merchandise under the Safeway SELECT, Signature, O Organics, and Rancher's Reserve brands, among others.

-Vons' parent company, Safeway, is among the nation's largest grocery chains, with about 1,400 stores in the US and sales of $37.5 billion in 2012.
-Vons was sold to Safeway in 1997.
+Vons' parent company, Safeway, is among the nation's largest grocery chains, with 1,330 stores in the US and sales of $36.1 billion in 2013.
+(Vons was sold to Safeway in 1997.)
+Safeway has agreed to merge with Albertsons.